PCKROY/Womanium-Project-QML-for-Conspicuity-Detection-in-Production/README.md

    key Components :

-   1.Quantum Convolution: A quantum circuit is defined to encode a small portion of the input image using parameterized rotations.
-A random quantum circuit is then applied, followed by measurements to obtain expectation
-     values.
-These expectation values are
-     treated as features extracted from the image.
+   1. Quantum Convolution: A quantum circuit is defined to encode a small portion of the input image using parameterized rotations.
+A random quantum circuit is then applied, followed by measurements to obtain expectation values.
+These expectation values are treated as features extracted from the image.

    2. Preprocessing: The entire training and test datasets are preprocessed using this quantum convolution operation.
 This step essentially embeds quantum-derived features into the image data.